Skip to main content

 app/api/tasks/route.ts/api/tasksAPI endpoint

-The key difference from the old Pages Router: layouts are preserved across navigations.
-If your dashboard has a sidebar defined in layout.tsx, that sidebar does not re-render when you navigate between dashboard sub-pages.
-This is a massive performance win.
+Here's what's different from the old Pages Router: layouts are preserved across navigations.
+If your dashboard has a sidebar defined in layout.tsx, that sidebar won't re-render when you move between dashboard sub-pages.
+Massive performance win.
+Once you see it in action, you'll wonder why it wasn't always done this way.

 Server Components vs Client Components

-This is the concept that trips up most developers coming from traditional React.
+Right.
+Here's the concept that trips up most developers coming from traditional React.
 In Next.js 14, every component is a Server Component by default.
-Server Components render on the server and send HTML to the client.
-They never ship JavaScript to the browser.
+They render on the server, send HTML to the client, and never ship JavaScript to the browser.

-Why does this matter?
+Why should you care?
 Because Server Components can:

 • Directly query your database without an API layer